brianacnguyen/solo-LoLTeamBuilder/_PRESS-RELEASE.md

   > This application can give both experienced and inexperienced players recommendations for champion selects based on the characters that have been taken or the characters that he wants to play.

 ## Quote from You ##
-  > "I hope this app will help new Rioters and players who are inexperienced with different champions have a better understanding of the game. "
+  > "I hope this app will help new Rioters and players who are inexperienced with different champions have a better understanding of the game. " -Brian

 ## How to Get Started ##
   > Pick the position and champion you'd like to play/have been selected and you will get recommendations for other champions.

 ## Customer Quote ##
   > "Being a new Rioter myself, this app really helped me understand what champion works well with others.
-It really helped me explore many other champions based on my favorite champion, which is Teemo"
+It really helped me explore many other champions based on my favorite champion, which is Teemo" - Satan

 ## Closing and Call to Action ##
   > This code is based on official data and player experience.
 Please email me at ... if you'd have a recommendation you'd like to add to the app.
 Have fun.